 Most people — shoppers or retailers — just aren’t thinking about sustainability.
 Shoppers want their items as quickly as possible, and retailers want to make more sales.
-These attitudes over the holiday shopping season create the perfect storm of trash buildup with discarded packaging, return waste and unwanted presents bound for landfills.
+These attitudes over the holiday shopping season create the perfect storm of trash buildup with discarded packaging, return retail industry waste and unwanted presents bound for landfills.

 Between Thanksgiving and New Year’s Day, extra waste per household increases by 1,000 pounds — a 25% increase in volume